The Marine Life Information Network

 • Pentapora fascialis grows initially as an encrusting sheet, which seems able to regenerate erect growths (P.J.
 Hayward pers. comm.).

 • Size ranges refer to colony diameter.
 Colony size is typically up to 20 cm in diameter and large specimens reach 40 cm across.
-The largest recorded specimen was from the Eddystone Light and had a circumference of over 2 metres and a depth of 30 cm (Hayward & Ryland, 1979).
+The largest recorded specimen was from the Eddystone Light and had a circumference of over two metres and a depth of 30 cm (Hayward & Ryland, 1979).
 Specimens of Pentapora fascialis in the Mediterranean reach larger sizes (80cm diameter, 50 cm in height) in deeper waters (40-80 m).

 • Colony shape has been described as 'depressed globular' or 'dome-like' with an elliptical perimeter (Cocito et al., 1998(a)).
 Growth rates in the Bristol Channel have been estimated at around 2 cm (vertical height) per year through the use of stable oxygen isotope values (Patzold et al., 1987.).
 Another growth rate estimate (from the Mediterranean) indicates growth of over 200% colony surface area in 11 months (Cocito et al., 1998).
 Vertical growth has been recorded at up to 3.5 cm per year (Cocito & Ferdeghini, 1998 cited in Cocito et al., 1998).